Scarabaeus (video game)

 Scarabaeus, known in America as Invaders of the Lost Tomb, is a computer game released for the Commodore 64 in 1985.
 It was written in Hungary by Andromeda Software and distributed in the UK by Ariolasoft.
 The storyline features an astronaut and his dog who explore an Egyptian tomb (as revealed in the opening sequence) and need to find the Pharaoh's Jewel by solving puzzles spread over three levels.
-The game is played in 1st person view.
+The game is played in first-person view.
 A sequel was said to be in development in 1986 but was never released.

 Genre

 While earlier first-person maze-exploration games date as far back to the 1976 Commodore PET, Scarabaeus was considerably smoother and in color.
 The 3D effect was somewhat undermined by the odd-looking ghosts due to the sprites using expanded mode.

 Audio

-While the music was not as level-aware as the groundbreaking soundtrack in Cosmi's Forbidden Forest game, the in-game music is still very impressive, given the era.
-Pressing the M or space keys will toggle between the soundtrack and sounds of your own breathing inside of the spacesuit.
+While the music was not as level-aware as the groundbreaking soundtrack in Cosmi's Forbidden Forest game, the in-game music is still impressive, given the era.
+Pressing the M or space keys will toggle between the soundtrack and sounds of player's own breathing inside of the spacesuit.
 JavaScript-compatible browsers can play 4 Scarabaeus audio segments via the DeepSID site.
-DeepSID's Remix tab for the Scarabaeus theme reveals two modern re-interpretations, with one being orchestral:
+DeepSID's Remix tab for the Scarabaeus theme reveals two modern re-interpretations, with one being orchestral.